-- Cross-sector collaboration (education, law-enforcement, workforce development, economic development, etc.) - Targeted socioeconomic support for existing residents to support their ability to stay in neighborhood - Emphasis on community or neighborhood-scale revitalization, with plans developed in coordination with stakeholders - Catalytic redevelopment of public housing into mixed-income and service-enriched communities - Preservation of existing affordable housing stock in revitalization areas, to guard against future displacement - To protect against displacement, SAHA has the goal of not unilaterally raising rents by more than 5% per year.
+- Cross-sector collaboration (education, law-enforcement, workforce development, economic development, etc.) - Targeted socioeconomic support for existing residents to support their ability to stay in neighborhood

+- Emphasis on neighborhood-scale revitalization, with plans developed in coordination with stakeholders - Development of communities with a wide range of incomes in order to promote diversity and attract improved neighborhood services and amenities. - Preservation of existing affordable housing stock in revitalization areas, to guard against future displacement - To protect against displacement, SAHA has the goal of not unilaterally raising rents by more than 5% per year for properties in the Beacon Portfolio.